The founders of natural beauty site Amazingy tell us about their art, DJing, and vie en vert

 By Chere Di Boscio

 Dutch couple Floris and Ingrid do pretty much everything together.
-They are the creators of upbeat music as DJ Flowing, mineral makeup entrepreneurs, and parents to a vintage-wearing little boy.
+They are the creators of upbeat music as DJ Flowing, mineral makeup entrepreneurs, artists, and parents to a vintage-wearing little boy.
 From their base in Germany, they also run the online natural cosmetics site Amazingy, which features all of the makeup, hair care and skincare brands we at Eluxe love the most.

 Here, we’ve asked the upbeat, adorable couple about their views on and keeping love alive.